frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 15-04-2025
+\- Last updated: 04-05-2025

 # me

-* Just back from one great week of holidays.
-* Mostly focussed on crafting a cozy personal place on the slow web.
+* Enjoying the nice weather
+* Waiting for a few days off at the seaside

 # Blog

-* Added this section.
+* 15-03-2025 : Added this section.
-* Adapted the css a bit.
+* 15-03-2025 : Adapted the css a bit.
+* 04-05-2025 : Fixed the meta tags to get better post preview

 # 💼 Work

-* Celebrating my 1 year anniversary @ Bricsys!
+* Busy period

 # 🩺 Health